 Any other editor can work as well.

 Let’s first define a nanoribbon with 5 atoms along the transversal direction and long 3 nm.
-Please pay attention that the number of slices have to be a multiple of 4, in order to correctly compute the transport with the Hamiltonian class.
+Please pay attention that the number of slices have to be at least larger than 4, in order to correctly compute the transport with the Hamiltonian class.

 In order to do that we can simply use the following script: